 After earning a Master’s degree in Counseling Psychology from Temple University in Philadelphia, Doug moved west to attend Mars Hill Graduate School (now The Seattle School), where he met his wife, Laura Wade Shirley.
 Laura Wade earned her MA in Counseling Psychology from Western Seminary (through Mars Hill Graduate School) in 2002.
 Doug earned a Master of Divinity from Mars Hill Graduate School in 2006.
-Doug and Laura Wade have each spent time working with both The Allender Center and the Resilient Leaders Project.
-Both are therapists in private practice, and together they are working to be raised by their three boys: Noah, Luke, and Eli.
+Doug and Laura Wade are both therapists in private practice, and together they are working to be raised by their three boys: Noah, Luke, and Eli.
+They live in Woodinville, WA, surrounded by bidden and unbidden messengers from the more than human world.

 What are you currently reading?